-HPCC comprises a diverse mix of computing and data resources.
+HPC comprises a diverse mix of computing and data resources.
 Two Linux clusters constitute the principal computing resource.
-In addition, HPCC has a central facility that provides more than 1.4 petabytes of combined disk storage and potential access to nearly a petabyte of tape storage.
+In addition, HPC has a central facility that provides more than 1.4 petabytes of combined disk storage and potential access to nearly a petabyte of tape storage.

-Housed in USC’s state-of-the-art data center, HPCC allows faculty members to maximize their individual research resources by contributing to HPCC’s condominium-style compute environment.
-Under this arrangement, researchers may use their grant awards to acquire HPCC nodes, which are accessed through the same interface as the standard HPCC nodes.
-HPCC staff members monitor and maintain the equipment on a round-the-clock basis, enabling researchers to focus on their primary research.
-Researchers have sole access to their condo nodes except for twice a year when HPCC runs the LINPACK benchmarks.
+Housed in USC’s state-of-the-art data center, HPC allows faculty members to maximize their individual research resources by contributing to HPC’s condominium-style compute environment.
+Under this arrangement, researchers may use their grant awards to acquire HPC nodes, which are accessed through the same interface as the standard HPC nodes.
+HPC staff members monitor and maintain the equipment on a round-the-clock basis, enabling researchers to focus on their primary research.
+Researchers have sole access to their condo nodes except for twice a year when HPC runs the LINPACK benchmarks.

-The compute power of HPCC enables USC researchers to tackle grand-challenge class problems in a broad range of scientific disciplines.
+The compute power of HPC enables USC researchers to tackle grand-challenge class problems in a broad range of scientific disciplines.

 On each cluster, a bidirectional, low-latency fiber network interconnects the nodes, allowing for the development of massive production jobs that require high-speed communications among computational elements.

 HPC has multiple-gigabit interfaces to the USC campus network.
 These interfaces facilitate massive data transfers and interactive access to the computing facilities at 10 gigabits per second, creating a campus grid environment through USC’s multiple-gigabit-per-second campus network.